Affectionate, Adaptable, Lively, Companion dog, Toy breed

 Weight: 9-16 pounds

-Coat Type: Long, flowing double coat that requires regular grooming to prevent tangles and mats.
+Coat Type: Long, flowing double coat that needs regular brushing to prevent tangles and mats.

-Coat Colors: Gold, White, Black, Brindle, Liver, and various combinations.
+Coat Colors: Gold, White, Black, Brindle, Liver, and many combinations.

-Good with Other Pets: Yes (typically gets along well with other dogs and household pets).
+Good with Other Pets: Yes (typically social and easygoing with other household pets).

-Barking Tendency: Moderate.
-They may bark to alert you to visitors or unfamiliar sounds, but with training, they can learn to control excessive barking.
+Barking Tendency: Moderate; may bark to alert you to visitors or unusual sounds, but many learn to settle with calm training.

 Lifespan: 10-16 years

-Health Issues: Shih Tzus are prone to breathing problems due to their short snouts (brachycephalic airway syndrome), as well as eye issues like corneal ulcers and dry eye.
-Regular grooming and careful monitoring of facial and eye hygiene are important, along with routine vet checkups.
+Health Issues: Prone to breathing problems due to their short snouts (brachycephalic airway syndrome), plus eye issues like corneal ulcers and dry eye.
+Dental care is also important.
+Regular grooming and keeping the face clean (especially around eyes and nose) helps a lot.

-History: The Shih Tzu originated in China and was cherished by Chinese royalty as a lapdog and companion.
-Often found in palaces and temples, this breed was developed for companionship and elegance—a role they still fill today as loving, regal little house dogs.
+History: The Shih Tzu originated in China and was cherished by royalty as a palace companion.
+The breed was developed for companionship, and that shows today in their affectionate, people-first personality and love of a cozy home life.